-Would you renovate a garden?
+Would you renovate a garden over a couple of years?
 Or would you just call in the diggers and start again from scratch?

 There is stunning mature topiary in the garden.
-His mother also planted many hybrid tea roses and other shrubs, typical of mid twentieth century gardening.
+With hybrid tea roses and other shrubs, it’s typical of mid twentieth century gardening.

 But the garden got overgrown

 Some plants disappeared completely beneath brambles, nettles, self-seeded sycamores and sticky grass.
 Others grew tall and leggy in search of the light.

 But it has a magic about it that a brand new garden can never hope to achieve.
 There is weathered brick and stone, while moss and gnarled trees offer hiding places for wildlife.

 Posy and her assistant Salvatore, have coaxed it back to life by weeding, clearing and pruning. they’ve replanted some beds completely.
 But in others the glorious reds, oranges, yellows and pinks of the roses now bloom again.

 It’s remarkable how good some roses are at surviving decades of neglect.
 I’ve also written a post on how a community garden in West London has restored an award-winning rose garden that disappeared completely under brambles.